18F/development-guide/tech_leads/README.md

 practices in developer guides.
 These can cover a wide range of topics from recommended libraries, to linter setup, to tooling setup.
-They may include warnings about potential pain points and strong recommendations for standardization based on past projects .
-Guides are only guides, not policy, though they may refer to policy; use them when you don't have a specific preference or when you need to assistance resolving a technical disagreement.
+They may include warnings about potential pain points and strong recommendations for standardization based on past projects.
+Guides are only guides, not policy (though they may refer to policy); use them when you don't have a specific preference or when you need assistance resolving a technical disagreement.

 All of our guides are living documents.
 Please make suggestions via pull requests, issues, or the relevant Slack channel.